runtimeverification/michelson-semantics/tests/proofs/dexter/dexter-properties.md

 #### Abstract Configuration

-The abstract configuration consists of the following components (called “cells”):
+The abstract configuration consists of the following components (called "cells" in the K framework):
 - `<operations>`: the sequence of operations to be executed
 - `<xtzPool>`: the XtzPool state variable
 - `<tokenPool>`: the TokenPool state variable